 What are the health implications for living near these toxic areas?
 Look to “Cancer Alley” in Lousiana, an 85-mile long stretch of land by the Mississippi River filled with oil refineries and petrochemical plants.
 Residents, who are predominantly black, are 50% more likely to develop cancer than the average American, according to Business Insider.
 As if that weren’t enough, COVID-19 is a disease that primarily attacks those with suppressed immune systems.
 Having already been exposed to extreme levels of pollution, which affects the lungs and can suppress the immune system, residents have been hit particularly hard by the virus.
-One of the communities in the alley, St. John the Baptist Parish, which consists of almost 46,000 people, has the highest coronavirus death rate per capita in the United States.
+One of the communities in the alley, St. John the Baptist Parish, which consists of almost 46,000 people, had the highest coronavirus death rate per capita in the United States in April.

 Again, it’s important to note that there could be other confounding variables such as diet and compliance with social distancing recommendations, but the fact that residents are dying of COVID-19 at higher rates than anywhere else in the United States remains startling.

 “Cancer Alley” is one of the most prominent areas experiencing environmental injustice.
 There are many communities of color undergoing similar hardships without public awareness.
 When I was at Emory University, I researched an environmental justice case in my home state of Georgia for a policy class.
 When I started looking for a community to investigate, I was faced with a multitude of areas that were experiencing environmental racism, most of which I had never even heard of.